 Great things happen when you put your heads, hands and hearts together.
 This is why the Foundation is looking to collaborate with others.

 For example, we collaborate with the city and schools on events like “The GIVE Gathering” volunteer fair and “State of the City, Schools and Foundation.”
-We work with the Eden Prairie Human Rights & Diversity Commission on an event called Culture ‘N Motion.
-And we partner will lots of different organization on PeopleFest.
+We have worked with the Eden Prairie Human Rights & Diversity Commission on an event called Culture ‘N Motion.
+And we have partnered with lots of different organization to launch an annual event called PeopleFest.

 Also, you may not be aware that a number of fabulous but small charitable organizations are working below the radar in Eden Prairie, and many of them are affiliated with the Foundation.